faismoiconnaitre/faismoiconnaitre.github.io/README.md

 ### Installation

-We will host the dynamic website on a local Virtual Machine.
+We will host the dynamic website on your Docker.
 So, you need to install:

-* VirtualBox
-* Vagrant
+* Docker (for Mac ?)

 ### File location

 First, clone Fais moi connaitre.com website repository

-### Run the Virtual Machine
+### Run Docker compose

-You can now launch your Virtual Machine (VM):
+You can now launch your Docker compose by the following command:

-    cd ${fais moi connaitre.com} && vagrant up

-Then, you can ssh to the VM:

-    vagrant ssh

-### Set up Apache
+    docker-compose up

-You need to change Apache configuration file located at *scotchbox.local.conf*:

-* You need to replace *DocumentRoot /var/www/public* by *DocumentRoot /var/www/web*

 ### Set up MySQL database

-You need to configure MySQL database and load the data into MySQL:
+You need to configure MySQL database and load the schema into MySQL:

-    mysql -u root -p
-    # the default password is root

-    mysql> create database test;
-    mysql> use test;
-    mysql> source /var/www/data/sql/schema.sql
+    docker exec -i faismc-db mysql -uroot -proot test < data/sql/schema.sql

 ### Test

-Open your browser at *http://192.168.33.10* and you shoud see Fais moi connaitre.com website
+Open your browser at *http://localhost:8080* and you shoud see Fais moi connaitre.com website

 ### Generate a static version

 Finally, you can generate the static version of the website:

-    wget -k -E -r -l 10 -p -N -nH http://192.168.33.10
+    wget -k -E -r -l 10 -p -N -nH http://localhost:8080